harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 #### The Book in 3 Sentences

+- The book captures the journey of crypto technology, Coinbase, and people involved since its inception in 2008.
+The book shows how different people impacted the trajectory of Coinbase and navigate through several crypto winters and bull runs.
+The book also talks about the industry in general and tech, regulatary, social challenges associated with getting more people onboard.

 #### Impressions

 - Story of Coinbase, how it started, challenges they faced, and evolution of cryptocurrency.